tarantool/doc/doc/reference/reference_lua/box_space.rst

                               -- the meaning of these parameters is the same as in :ref:`box.schema.space.create() <box_schema-space_create>`

-        :return: nothing in case of success, an error when fails
+        :return: nothing in case of success; an error when fails

         **Example:**